The Slave Trade and Abolition

 The records and monuments in St James' provide an insight into transatlantic migration, including Liverpool's involvement in the slave trade.
 Access is by appointment only but more information on the records is available digitally.
 Please note the records contain period-specific terminology.

 Graves also represent one of the few forms of tangible evidence of the existence of slaves.
 The habit of giving slaves Roman names accounts for the number of Scipios, Plinys and Caesars buried in churchyards across the country.
 Such graves are rare but those that exist help us to understand more about these lives.
 Some examples of memorials like this are given below.

 'Samboo' is thought to have been a young African servant to a sea captain or merchant.
 Local stories describe how in 1736 he caught a fever and died soon after arriving on shore.
 His grave is at Sunderland Point, near Lancaster.

 The plaque on his grave was added 60 years later and the site has gained poignancy in representing other unknown slaves.
 Today visitors leave flowers and coloured stones at the grave as a tribute.

-The grave of Myrtilla dated 6 January 1705, is one of the earliest identified and is unusual in commemorating a woman.
+The grave of Myrtilla (listed Grade II*) dated 6 January 1705, is one of the earliest identified and is unusual in commemorating a woman.
 The headstone itself is elegant and legible.
 It is also an example of the handsome local style.
 It can be found at the churchyard at St Lawrence, Oxhill, Stratford on Avon, CV35 0RB.